jthomas845/auto-portfolio/content/pages/projects/project-one.md

 <!---->

-*   Enhancing skills in Python and Agile teamwork, while gaining exposure to Google Cloud tools and N
+*   Enhancing skills in Python and Agile teamwork, while gaining exposure to Google Cloud tools and Natural Language Processing

 > “Everybody should learn to program a computer, because it teaches you how to think.”